 The world seems clean and copacetic as I walk here with my friends and family - I always enjoy seeing people from other parts of the world - I always wonder if they like what they see (I think they do).

 The park/path stretches north from Port Place past the marina and shops and pub, through Maffeo Sutton Park past Swy-a-Lana Lagoon, all the way to the BC Ferries at Departure Bay.
 The route becomes patchy and industrial as it gets farther from downtown.
-Sometime in the future, it is likely that the seawall will reach to Departure Bay Beach.
-If that happens, nobody will ever want to live anywhere else.
+The city plans to extend the seawall to Departure Bay Beach - if/when that happens, nobody will ever want to live anywhere else.

 Some Waterfront Features